basedbytes/spoofy/README.md

 2. Ensure WiFi is turned on before attempting to change MAC
 3. On modern macOS, you may need to reconnect to WiFi after the change
 4. Try running `networksetup -detectnewhardware` if changes don't take effect
+5. For DUID changes, you may need to disable/re-enable IPv6 or renew DHCPv6 lease

 ## Contributing